nianswe/ci_project1/README.md

 - __Navigation Bar__

-  - Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Gallery and Sign Up page and is identical in each page to allow for easy navigation.
+  - Navigation bar available in the header to the right on all pages, it includes links to Home, Book now and About pages.
-  - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+  - On small screens wiyh width up to 768px, the menu links are replaced by a menu toogle to make it easy to navigate between the pages across on all devices without having to revert back to the previous page via the 'back' button.

 ![Nav Bar](https://github.com/nianswe/ci_project1/blob/main/assets/images/the_treetop_bungalows_navbar.png)

 - __The landing page image__

-  - The landing have one information teaser and a Book Now! button on screens width up to 768px, eon wider screens it's replaced by larger Book Now Banner with more text informatin content.
+  - The landing have one information teaser and a Book Now! button on screens width up to 768px, on wider screens it's replaced by a larger Book Now Banner with more text informatin content.

 ![Landing Page Mobile](https://github.com/nianswe/ci_project1/blob/main/assets/images/the_treetop_bunga_landing_m.png)
 ![Landing Page](https://github.com/nianswe/ci_project1/blob/main/assets/images/the_treetop_bungalows_landing.png)

 - __The Treetop Bungalows About__

-  - The Treetop Bungalows About page will provide information to the user about the bungalows.
+  - The Treetop Bungalows About page will provide information to the user about the bungalows, inspirational information and pictures of activities in the local area.

 ![The Treetop Bungalows](https://github.com/nianswe/ci_project1/blob/main/assets/images/the_treetop_bungalows_about.png)